Rysth/RUBY-Veterinary/README.md

 Install this project with:

+- Install PostgreSQL using the installer available from the [official PostgreSQL download page](https://www.postgresql.org/download/).
+- Follow the installation instructions provided for your specific operating system.

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following steps:

-### Run tests

-To run tests, run the following command:

-### Deployment

-You can deploy this project using:
+- Open PGAdmin, if you haven't already.
+- Connect to your PostgreSQL database server by providing the necessary connection details.
+- In the PGAdmin interface, you can navigate and interact with your project's database using the SQL editor and other tools.

+Choose your preferred method (PostgreSQL SQL Shell or PGAdmin) to work with your project and perform database operations as needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>